Wilhelm Reich (1897-1957)

 During this time period Reich wrote “Dialectical Materialism and Psychoanalysis” published in Russian in Moscow and in German in Berlin in 1929.
 In September of that year Reich and his wife, Annie Pink Reich, who was also a communist and psychoanalyst, traveled to Moscow, where they visited factories, schools, and kindergartens.
-While there, Reich lectured at least twice; his main lecture was at the Communist Academy.
+While there, Reich lectured at least twice; his main lecture was at the Communist Academy, a highly prestigious site of Marxist scholarship.
 Upon his return to Vienna, he spoke of his trip to the Vienna Psychoanalytic Society and published a report about it in The Psychoanalytic Movement.

 In December of 1929 Reich gave his last lecture to the Vienna Psychoanalytic Society on the prevention of neuroses through radical social and sexual reform.
 He also started a left opposition group within the Social Democratic Party called “The Revolutionary Social Democrats,” and sponsored a newspaper by that name; in January of 1930 he was expelled from the Social Democratic Party.
 In the spring of 1930 Reich spoke a number of times in rallies sponsored by the Austrian Communist Party in an attempt to recruit Social Democrats; he proved himself to be an effective and charismatic public speaker.
 That September Reich spoke at a huge congress of the World League for Sexual Reform held in Vienna.
 There he delivered a paper entitled, “The Sexual Misery of the Working Masses and the Difficulties of Sexual Reform.”
 This essay includes Reich’s claim that sexual neurosis cuts across class lines and can be found in the proletariat as well as the bourgeoisie.
 This comment surely did not endear him to his doctrinaire Communist comrades.
 Finally, in November 1930, he ran for a seat in Parliament on the Communist Party ticket.